kolayne/how-to-Arch/README.md

 Follow the steps below to end up with a usable desktop edition of Arch Linux similar to the one I am running on my laptop.
-Don't follow them blindly, though: this tutorial aggressively targets my personal preferences, which may not match yours (such as having four different web browsers installed at the same time).
+Don't follow them blindly, though: this tutorial aggressively targets my personal preferences, which may not match yours (such as having three different web browsers installed at the same time).

 # Part 1, live mode